Art (ART)

 ART 238 is a second course in watercolor painting, including materials, techniques, and an overview of the diverse cultural traditions of this vulnerable art medium.
 This class will consist of in-class painting assignments, group discussion, field trips, slide lectures, and weekly homework assignments emphasizing skill building and creative exploration.
 Advanced projects will use water-based media including watercolor and gouache.
 A continuation of ART 138, students in this section will continue to develop their skills and increase their technical knowledge of the medium.
 Assignments will be more open and self-directed to encourage students to evolve a more personal approach technically, formally and conceptually.
 An individual midterm critique will be provided to students to help develop strengths and address weaknesses.

-Prerequisites: ART 138 or permission of instructor.
+Prerequisites: ART 138 with minimum grade of C.

 ART 241 Drawing II (3 credits)